Projet-AKKA-E4/Surikatz/README.md

 The target can either be a domain name or an IP address.

-Notice that discret and aggresive mode may take a while to finish depending one the size of the target.
+Notice that discret and aggresive mode may take a while to finish depending on the size of the target.
 Also notice that you should not launch Surikatz on a target neither in discret nor in aggressive without the owner's permission on the target.

 ## Collaborators